 Is your website usable?

-If your job depends on getting a definite answer to this question, then you should start using the System Usability Scale.
+If your job depends on getting a definite answer to this question, you should start using the System Usability Scale.
+If you’re not fully experienced in Usability Testing, then you should first take an online course on Usability Testing and re-examine a definition of Usability.

 The System Usability Scale (SUS) was invented by John Brooke who, in 1986, created this ‘quick and dirty’ usability scale to evaluate practically any kind of system.